 Laserlab-Europe - The Integrated Initiative of European Laser Research Infrastructures

-Laserlab-Europe has entered a new phase of its successful cooperation: the Consortium now brings together 33 leading organisations in laser-based inter-disciplinary research from 16 countries.
+Laserlab-Europe has entered a new phase of its successful cooperation: the Consortium now brings together 35 leading organisations in laser-based inter-disciplinary research from 18 countries.
 Together with associate partners, Laserlab covers the majority of European member states.
-22 facilities offer for research teams from Europe and beyond. s
+24 facilities offer access to their labs for research teams from Europe and beyond.

 Lasers and photonics, one of five key enabling technologies identified by the European Union, are not only essential for the scientific future but also for the socio-economic security of any country.
 Laser technology is a key innovation driver for highly varied applications and products in many areas of modern society, thereby substantially contributing to economic growth.
 Laserlab-Europe aims to strengthen Europe's leading position and competitiveness in this key area.
 The main objectives are: